 4. Vendor Logistics Management:

 - Financial reconciliation post event: Keeping track of all vendor sales can be cumbersome.
-Instead, opt for cashless payments to ensure transparency, and digitise the payment management process.
+Instead, opt for cashless payments to ensure transparency, accuracy and digitise the payment management process.

 5. Coordinating with your team: